kennylevinsen/greetd/README.md

 Future plans involve adding lock-screen support.

+Protocol subject to change soon.

 ## Included in the box:

 1. greetd, the daemon itself
 2. greetctl, a sample application to issue the login message.

+## Dumb demo

+1. echo "exec alacritty" > /tmp/sway-lm-config
+2. sudo greetd --vt 4 --greeter "sway --config /tmp/sway-lm-config" --greeter-user $LOGNAME
+3. (In the new terminal): greetctl
+4. Answer the questions, and the sway greeter will be replaced by whatever you typed if your login is successful.

 ## It doesn't work yet!